Public launch

 Tax software, benefit estimators, eligibility tools — all running off the same encoding, all able to point at the statute behind any number.

-for AI labs
+for AI labs02

 Ground truth for AI

-for analysts
+for analysts03

 Reform without rewriting